Skip to main content

 • COUN 6160 – Foundations of School Counseling

-Three classes (i.e., nine credit hours) is considered to be a full load at the graduate level.
+Three (3) classes (i.e., nine credit hours) is considered a full load at the graduate level.
 Most students take three classes while others take two classes per semester if their circumstances do not allow them to take as many classes.

-It takes two-and-a-half to three years to complete the 61-hour program, which includes taking classes during the summer months.
+It takes two-and-a-half to three years to complete the 61-hour program, including classes during the summer months.
+We are a year-round program, so some courses are only offered during the summer term.

 Yes.
-All students complete a one-semester practicum experience at our counseling training clinic – the MTSU Center for Counseling & Psychological Services – prior to internship.
-This involves counseling MTSU students, faculty & staff members as well as residents of the Murfreesboro community.
+All students complete a one-semester practicum experience at our counseling training clinic (MTSU Center for Counseling & Psychological Services) or a middle school prior to internship.
 Students must complete a 100-hour experience; 40 of those 100 hours must include direct services to clients.
-The Center is open from 1:00 p.m. – 7:00 p.m. on Mondays, Tuesdays and Thursdays.
-Students arrange their schedules with the practicum instructor.

-Following practicum students complete a 600-hour internship experience which is usually completed across two semesters.
-This entails working at the internship site (a mental health agency or school) three days a week.
-Paid internships are not guaranteed (and school counseling interns are the only ones who possibly may receive payment as part of a “job-embedded” internship/work position at the school – see next point below).
-Clinical mental health counseling students complete their entire experience at one mental health setting.
-School counseling students normally complete one semester at an elementary school and one semester at a high school.
+Following practicum, students complete a 600-hour internship experience, which is usually completed across two semesters.
+This entails working at the internship site (a mental health agency or school) three to four days a week.
+Paid internships are not guaranteed (school counseling interns can be job-embedded, which means they will be employed full-time as a school counselor, receiving a salary).
+Clinical mental health counseling students typically complete their entire experience in one mental health setting.
+School counseling students usually complete one semester at an elementary school and one semester at a high school.
 However, opportunities are available to complete a one-semester internship at one school level.
 Students must spend 240 of the 600-hour requirement providing direct services to clients/students.

 Clinical Mental Health Counseling

-Graduates of the MTSU school counseling program are eligible to take classes to meet the licensure requirements as a professional counselor (LPC MHSP) with the approval of the Professional Counseling faculty.
-Students who are not graduates of MTSU’s school counseling graduate may be eligible to take some classes for LPC purposes, but not internship (which is a requirement for licensure).
+Graduates from the school counseling concentration are eligible to take classes to meet the licensure requirements as a professional counselor (LPC/MHSP) with the approval of the Professional Counseling faculty.
+Students who are not graduates of MTSU’s school counseling concentration may be eligible to take some classes for LPC purposes, but not internship (which is a requirement for licensure).
 Prospective students should contact Dr. Robin Lee (Robin.Lee@mtsu.edu) so she can review their transcripts and let them know which courses they would need for licensure purposes.
 They would register with the College of Graduate Studies as a “non-degree seeking student” to take classes.

 School Counseling